shionhonda/hippocampus-garden/content/blog/stats_unbiased_variance/index.md

 Now it's clear how the biased variance is biased.
 Even when there are 100 samples, its estimate is expected to be 1% smaller than the ground truth.
 In contrast, the unbiased variance is actually "unbiased" to the ground truth.

 ## Proof
-Though it is a little complicated, here is a formal explanation about the above experiment.
-Recall that the variance of sample mean follows this equation:
+Though it is a little complicated, here is a formal explanation of the above experiment.
+Recall that the variance of the sample mean follows this equation:

 $$
 \begin{aligned}